Devs discuss the history and the future of so-called 'walking sims'

 “For me, honestly, back at the time, it could feel a little bit like a betrayal,” he admits.
 “My attitude now is: If you’re passionate about doing something weird inside of a genre or medium that you like, and you think you have a viable idea, obviously you should be doing that.”

 In an industry that grows increasingly competitive with every year, there appears to be a viable market for “doing something weird,” as each developer I interviewed is hard at work on a new project.
-But for every successful Walking Sim, there is also a notable failure.
+But for every successful walking simulator, there is also a notable failure.
 Just don’t expect game developers more interested in narrative and environmental storytelling to start making short films.

 “I can’t imagine why I’d want to work in cinema,” Pinchbeck says.
 “You sacrifice some control, of course.
 You cannot dictate what the player will be experiencing at any given time, and that creates harder problems to solve [like] ‘how do you retain a really high control over the dramatic sculpting of a moment when you can’t control the framing…’ but for me, those challenges are part of the buzz of making games.”